kylee-software/COMP6080/README.md

  * When viewing a single channel screen, certain information should be accessible/visible within 0-1 clicks.
  * This information includes the name of the channel, description, public/private setting, creation timestamp (as a time/date not as an ISO string, flexible to whatever you think is user-friendly), and name of the creator of the channel.
  * Users should be able to edit the channel's name and description in some way.
+ * If the user is not a member of the channel, they do not need to see the channel details, but should be given a way to join the channel.
+ * If the user is a member of the channel, there should be an option to leave the channel.

 ### 2.3.
 Milestone 3 - Channel messages (18%)